Monroestein/Monroestein/README.md

 ---
 <h1 align="center">Hi there, I'm Josefina🌼</h1>
-<p align="center">I consider myself an artist with a degree in Translation, who is currently working to become a programmer.</p>
+<p align="center">I'm an artist with a degree in Translation, working on Programming.</p>

 <div align="center">